Carthus

 King on High

-Wolnir is synonymous with Carthus, to the point that it is difficult to separate the country’s militaristic tendencies from him.
-Despite the English description for his crown describing him as the “Carthus conqueror”, there is no evidence of him taking over the kingdom as an outsider, and the Japanese description only references him by his later title of High Lord, or “High King”. (覇王) Whether this makes him the founder of Carthus or simply its only ruler of note, his kingdom’s militant stance was perfectly aligned with his own interests.
-After gaining power, Wolnir and his armies swept over many neighboring kingdoms and “destroyed” them all, emphasizing the violence and ruin Carthus brought with these conquests.
-Indeed, the cut description for the ominous skull chalice which brings us to Wolnir claims it to be the cranium of a noble king, indicating that the King of Carthus had his enemies heads turned into his drinking cups.
-This is an obvious allusion to the infamously brutal Japanese warlord Oda Nobunaga, which only enhances Wolnir’s own image of ruthlessness.
+Wolnir is synonymous with Carthus.
+The name “Karrthus” (カーサス) belongs to a character in Magic the Gathering — a card game on display in Director Hidetaka Miyazaki’s office — known as the Tyrant of Jund.
+And despite the English description for Wolnir’s Crown labeling him the “Carthus conqueror”, the Japanese text only references him by his later title of High Lord, or “High King”, (覇王) associated with tyrannical autocrats.
+Whether this makes him the founder or simply its one ruler of note, Wolnir defined Carthus as a tyranny, conquering for him rather than conquered by him.
+After gaining power, he and his armies swept over many neighboring kingdoms and “destroyed” them all, emphasizing the violence and ruin brought with these conquests.
+To exemplify this, a cut description for the ominous skull goblet which brings us to Wolnir claims it to be the cranium of a noble king, indicating that the King of Carthus had his enemies’ heads turned into his drinking cups.
+This draws obvious inspiration from the infamously brutal warlord Oda Nobunaga, which only enhances Wolnir’s ruthless image.

 Sinister cup made using the skull of a noble king.